yuvknightt/ASSIGNMENT-/README.md

 npm install
 npm start

-# to make some one admin
+# To make some one admin
 Send this via body to backend

 {